cwcentral/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 In the section labeled **Goal 2**, I used the find_cars() method explained in the lesson materials.
 I convert the image to YUV, scale & normalize the image, and extracted hog features for the entire image.
-Using the full image hog features, I used the window containing those features, then extracted the color features of that sub-sampled image.
-Then that vector is fed that into the SVM classifier.
-If the classifier found a match, i.e. a car, the bounding box is recorded.
+Using the full image hog features, I used the sub-window (from the sliding window technique) containing those features, then extracted the color features of that sub-sampled image.
+The resulting feature vector is fed that into the SVM classifier.
+If the classifier found a match, i.e. a car, its bounding box is recorded.
 The list of bounding boxes are then processed for false positives.

 <img src="output_images/find_cars.png" width="480" alt="Combined Image" />